Frequently Asked Questions

-Our primary collections include the records of Senator Dole that were created and accumulated during his 35 years in Congress (U.S. Representative 1961-1968, U.S. Senator 1969-1996).
+Our collections include the records of Senators Bob and Elizabeth Dole that were created and accumulated during their respective decades of national public service.
 This includes documents, photographs, objects and memorabilia, and audio-visual material.

 A wide variety of topics can be researched using our collections, as they cover a breadth of social and political history from the latter part of the 20th century.
 For some examples of how our collections can be used, check out the following pages:

-We also have some material relating to Dole's early life and post-political career, as well as his Presidential campaigns.
-In addition, we have some collections from people associated with Senator Dole's, including family, staffers, employees, and others.
+We also have some material relating to Bob Dole's early life and post-political career, as well as his Presidential campaigns.
+In addition, we have some collections from people associated with Senators Dole, including family, staffers, employees, and others.
 These primarily serve to complement the archive's main holdings.

 For a more detailed look at our materials, see: